JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7973 days**.

-And here is a just a random fact -  **Actor John Travolta was offered the role of Billy Flynn many times for the movie "Chicago."
-Richard Gere ended up playing the role**.
+And here is a just a random fact -  **The adult electric eel can produce a five hundred volt shock, which is enough to stun a horse**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)